Bruno Magli to Open New Concept Store in New York

 Marquee Brands, parent company of Bruno Magli, assembled a team of designers for the project, including Sun Lee Design, to develop the 2,000-square-foot store located at 120 Wooster Street in SoHo, a shopping area that is home to a roster of designer brands, including Gucci, Balenciaga and Fendi.
 The location will house men’s and women’s footwear and watches; women’s handbags and men’s small leather goods, tailoring and socks.

-According to Cory Baker, chief executive officer of Marquee Brands, the boutique will also highlight limited-edition pieces across footwear, apparel and accessories that will “allow this individual shopping experience to be unique and a physical destination to come visit beyond what you can find every day from your computer or phone.”
+According to Cory Baker, chief operating officer of Marquee Brands, the boutique will also highlight limited-edition pieces across footwear, apparel and accessories that will “allow this individual shopping experience to be unique and a physical destination to come visit beyond what you can find every day from your computer or phone.”

 The forthcoming store is part of a retail strategy called “smart retail” being rolled out by the parent company with the Soho location functioning not only as a point of sale, but also a space for cultural events from culinary experiences to art, music and even film.
 “It will be part retail, part museum as well as social cafe,” Baker said.
 “Of course, it’s a sales-driven environment, but we’re also designing the stores and the program calendar to be about learning and socializing, too.
 If we can create a space where customers can shop, relax and appreciate the archival history we can display, it becomes a moving, rotating, multipurpose, experience-driven approach to retail.”